 The fine arts curriculum seeks to foster confident self expression.
 Both art and music classes balance allowing the students enough freedom to be creative with giving them enough direct instruction to be successful.
 In weekly art classes, students explore drawing, painting, clay sculpture, collage and ceramics along with lessons in art history and art appreciation.
 Each spring, the children’s creative talents are celebrated with a special event showcasing their accomplishments in art, music and creative writing.

 Orff instruments are at the core of the music curriculum.
 Endlessly versatile, the Orff instruments make everything from keeping a steady beat to composing original compositions challenging and fun.
 Every grade level also enjoys singing, moving, listening and performing.
 Older students learn to read music and play other instruments such as hand bells, recorders, dulcimers and simple percussion instruments.
 Music classes include lessons in basic music history and appreciation.
-In lieu of weekly music classes, the School’s sixth graders participate in a year-long field trip series of fine arts performances of opera, ballet, orchestra and theater.

 Technology is making the world of words more accessible for the dyslexic learner.
 All classrooms first through sixth grade are equipped with SmartBoards which put both the computer desktop and the Internet at the teachers’ and students’ fingertips.
 This interactive technology is engaging, versatile and instructive.